 One of our founding member, Liliane Masengo, is not only a respected teacher but also the author of a book on human rights for children: Il était une fois les droits de l’homme.
 The book is available online, for example from Barnes & Noble.

-Liliane belongs to a little known group of teachers who have left there mark on literature about the place of children in society and children’s experiences.
+Liliane belongs to a little known group of teachers who have left their mark on literature about the place of children in society and children’s experiences.
 Another good example is the hundred-year-old book by Alice Descoeudres: L’enfant, le militaire et la guerre.
 This book can be viewed online, thanks to the Archives Institut Jean-Jacques Rousseau, at Université de Genève.

 For interesting and visually pleasing articles, visit this English section of the online magazine Naître et grandir.